Volcomix/virtual-background/README.md

 | 256x144 | ~36 FPS                   | ~14 FPS          |
 | 160x96  | ~60 FPS                   | ~29 FPS          |

-#### WebGL 2 (work in progress)
+#### WebGL 2

 The WebGL 2 rendering pipeline relies entirely on `webgl2` canvas context and GLSL shaders for:

-- Resizing inputs to fit the segmentation model (there are still CPU operations to copy from RGBA UInt8Array to RGB Float32Array in TFLite WASM memory - **to be improved**).
+- Resizing inputs to fit the segmentation model (there are still CPU operations to copy from RGBA UInt8Array to RGB Float32Array in TFLite WASM memory).
 - [Softmax](https://en.wikipedia.org/wiki/Softmax_function) on segmentation model output to get the probability of each pixel to be a person.
 - Joint bilateral filter to smooth the segmentation mask and to preserve edges from the original input frame (implementation based on [MediaPipe repository](https://github.com/google/mediapipe/blob/master/mediapipe/calculators/image/bilateral_filter_calculator.cc)).
-- Blending background image with [light wrapping](https://www.imaging-resource.com/news/2016/02/11/create-natural-looking-composite-images-using-light-wrapping-technique) (**implementation in progress**).
+- Blending background image with [light wrapping](https://www.imaging-resource.com/news/2016/02/11/create-natural-looking-composite-images-using-light-wrapping-technique).
 - Original input frame background blur.
-Great articles [here](https://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/) and [here](https://software.intel.com/content/www/us/en/develop/blogs/an-investigation-of-fast-real-time-gpu-based-image-blur-algorithms.html) (**implementation in progress**).
+Great articles [here](https://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/) and [here](https://software.intel.com/content/www/us/en/develop/blogs/an-investigation-of-fast-real-time-gpu-based-image-blur-algorithms.html).

 ## Possible improvements

+- Try a trick with `GL_DEPTH_COMPONENT32` to avoid enabling `EXT_color_buffer_float` WebGL 2 extension and to output the resizing stage directly in TFLite WASM memory.
+- Rely on alpha channel to save texture fetches from the segmentation mask.
+- Blur the background image outside of the rendering loop and use it for light wrapping instead of the original background image.
+This should produce better rendering results for large light wrapping masks.
+- Optimize joint bilateral filter shader to prevent unnecessary variables, calculations and costly functions like `exp`.
+- Blur the background at low resolution for efficiency.
+Also give [linear sampling](https://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/) a try.
 - Try [separable approximation](https://www.researchgate.net/publication/4181202_Separable_bilateral_filtering_for_fast_video_preprocessing) for joint bilateral filter.
 - Compute everything on lower source resolution (scaling down at the beginning of the pipeline).
 - Build TFLite and XNNPACK with multithreading support.
 Few configuration examples are in [TensorFlow.js WASM backend](https://github.com/tensorflow/tfjs/blob/master/tfjs-backend-wasm/src/cc/BUILD).
 - Detect WASM features to load automatically the right TFLite WASM runtime.
 Inspirations could be taken from [TensorFlow.js WASM backend](https://github.com/tensorflow/tfjs/blob/master/tfjs-backend-wasm/src/flags_wasm.ts) which is based on [GoogleChromeLabs/wasm-feature-detect](https://github.com/GoogleChromeLabs/wasm-feature-detect).
+- Experiment with [DeepLabv3+](https://github.com/tensorflow/models/tree/master/research/deeplab) and maybe retrain `MobileNetv3-small` model directly.

 ## Related work